 Modernisation of Public Irrigation Schemes of Sidi Thabet: Engineering Component

-The Tunisian Ministry of Agriculture is modernising the old public irrigation systems in the Lower Medjerda Valley which have been in operation for about 50 years.
-The current project covers three irrigation perimeters located approx. 20 km west of Tunis, i.e. Djebel Ammar (1,470 ha), Sidi Thabet (1,800 ha) and Cherfech (1,776 ha, only drainage component).
+The Tunisian Ministry of Agriculture is modernising the public irrigation systems in the Lower Medjerda Valley which have been in operation for about 50 years.
+The current project covers three irrigation perimeters located approx. 20 km west of Tunis, i.e. Djebel Ammar (1,470 ha), Sidi Thabet (1,800 ha) and Cherfech (1,776 ha, drainage component only).

-The open channel irrigation system will be replaced by a sub-surface pressurised system, enabling the introduction of water saving irrigation methods (drip and sprinkler irrigation).
-Water consumption will be monitored and farmers will be charged according to water consumption and their equipped area.
-Operation and maintenance of the tertiary system and the collection of water charges will be assigned to farmer organisations.
-As an integral part of all project stages: planning, supervision of works and commissioning of the system are based on a participatory approach involving all farmers of the irrigation schemes modernised.
+The open channel irrigation system is replaced by a pressurised sub-surface system, enabling the introduction of water saving irrigation technologies (drip and sprinkler irrigation).
+Water consumption is monitored, and farmers are charged according to water consumption and equipped irrigated area.
+Operation and maintenance of the tertiary system and the collection of water charges are assigned to farmer organisations.
+As an integral part of project implementation, all activities for planning, construction supervision and commissioning of the system are based on a participatory approach involving all farmers of the irrigation schemes modernised.